 Comprehensive Dental Care for Cats & Dogs

 Most pets don't get the oral hygiene care they need to keep their teeth and gums healthy.
-At our Mandeville veterinary hospital, we provide complete dental care for your pet to keep you both smiling wide.
+At our Mandeville veterinary hospital, we provide complete veterinary dentistry for your pet to keep you both smiling wide.
 From basics such as dental exams, teeth cleaning, and polishing, to more intensive care like dental x-rays and surgeries, you can rely on us to help keep your pet's teeth in good health.

 We provide dental health education to all pet owners, making sure you know about products and treatments you can use at home to help keep your pet's mouth healthy.